 Joining the campaign team, LPS recognized it had a variety of potential assets to tap for Madaleno’s digital efforts.
 He was a popular, progressive state senator whose resume had obvious grassroots appeal for Democratic primary voters.
 Also, with the potential to become Maryland’s first openly-LGBTQ governor, Madaleno’s campaign had a natural narrative with which to tap both in-state and national donors.
 Finally, he possessed an asset any digitally-focused campaign would envy: an email list with more than 50,000 subscribers.

-However, upon taking the reigns, the LPS team identified a number of key challenges for the campaign.
+However, upon taking the reins, the LPS team identified a number of key challenges for the campaign.
 Chief among them was the quality of the existing email list — where, of the 50,000 existing subscribers, fewer than 14,000 users had actually opened an email in the previous 6 months.
 A lack of maintenance and regular engagement leading up to the campaign meant that every email being sent was, essentially, doing as much harm as good by driving up bounce rates, tripping spam filters and reducing the deliverability of even the emails being sent to the active members of the list.

 LPS quickly designed a plan to segment out the campaign’s inactive users and launch a focused re-engagement program via both high-appeal emails and list-matched social media outreach to bring these supporters back in the fold.
 The team also embarked on an ambitious program of testing to determine which sender names, topics and subject lines held the most efficacy for both the active and inactive parts of the list.